To mask the PCB part visible through the windows of the cab, I made a semblance of interior fitting out.

 I then adapted it, knowing that the PCB position did not make it possible to represent the details below its level, that is to say… almost everything: seats, manipulators, brake valve, etc.

-The backsplash, made of different thickness polystyrene, has to be milled (in addition to the cutout of the base) to let a place for the inductors.
+The headbearer, made of different thickness polystyrene, has to be milled (in addition to cutting out the base) to let a place for the inductors.
 The base (0.5 mm thick plastic card) is painted in matt black, the desk in light brown.
 Dials are represented with a silver pen.
 The assembly is stuck to the PCB with Patafix.

 There are light leaks everywhere: the lights are visible in the cabin, and they light up the track under the loco.